-If there was ever such thing as the perfect problem – DIAB came to us with just that.
+If there was ever such a thing as the perfect problem – DIAB came to us with just that.

 Success and growth at such a rate they could hardly keep up.
 They simply needed to source “a lot of good quality people, fast”.
 The one stumbling block was that, until now, DIAB has been a quiet achiever with a limited brand presence.
-For attracting fresh recruits, the spot needed to enlighten the audience on who DIAB is as and what they stand for as a brand.
+To attract fresh recruits, the spot needed to enlighten the audience on who DIAB is as and what they stand for as a brand.

 The challenge was to create a genuine and emotive video piece that would communicate the company’s grassroots values, and be ‘real’ about the intense, physical nature of the work.
 This honest approach was designed to connect with and attract potential new recruits in an authentic way.

-Director John McGovarin came up with a creative solution.
+Director, John McGovarin, came up with a creative solution.
 What would have usually been an initial research session, would become the audio script and narrative to the video.

 Following the recording session, the crew spent five days travelling to some of the work sites around WA.
 They captured vision of the industrial landscapes, the heavy machinery, and the DIAB teams hard at work – from waking up in their ‘dongas’ at dawn, to sharing a meal at the mess hall at dusk.

-Director: John McGovarin
+Director/Editor: John McGovarin

 DOP: Justin Griffiths